Hudson Dusters: Formation

 The gang, which regularly demanded goods from local merchants, soon attracted the unwanted attention of the police after an incident in which the gang destroyed a saloon after its owner refused to deliver six barrels of beer to a gang party.
 The saloon keeper reported this to his friend Dennis Sullivan, a patrolman from the Charles Street station, who arrested Farrell and ten other members at a local pool hall for vagrancy.
 The gang retaliated, luring Sullivan into the neighborhood onto the premises of a local merchant, who had been forced to make a complaint against a member of the gang.
 When Sullivan arrived he was attacked by approximately twenty members and severely beaten, eventually losing consciousness.
 He was stripped of his uniform and his badge was thrown into a sewer drain.
 As the gang fled, five members remained behind to jump on Sullivan's back and to kick him in the face repeatedly before a police "flying squad" arrived.
-Hospitalized for over a month the incident was immortalized in a poem by Gopher leader "One Lung" Curran:
+Sullivan was hospitalized for over a month and the incident was immortalized in a poem by Gopher leader "One Lung" Curran:

 The gang liked the poem so much they had it printed on thousands of sheets and distributed throughout the neighborhood as well as the Charles Street Station and the hospital where Sullivan was recovering.
-The song grew to be so popular that many juvenile gangs would often sing the tune on the street.
+The song grew to be so popular that many juvenile gangs would sing the tune on the street.

 By 1914 however, with most of its leaders in jail or dead from drug overdoses, the remainder of the gang were driven from their territory by the Marginals under Tanner Smith, who after defeating the Pearl Buttons would assume control for the next decade.
 The last members of the gang were eventually arrested by police during their clearing of gangs from Manhattan in 1916.